EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 Make sure you have the following prerequisites in place:

 * An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index),
-* A multi-index table named `test_table`,
-* A primary key is required when defining a multi-index table structure, therefore you need to know which is the property that is the primary key for your multi-index table structure.
-That property must store unique values.
-In this case it is the `test_primary` data member of type `eosio::name`.

 ## Procedure

-Complete the following steps to define a primary index for the multi-index table named `test_table` based on its `test_primary` data member.
+Complete the following steps to define a primary index for the multi-index table named `testtab`.

 ### 1. Preparation And Initialization